 Spec 3.0 have been a massive undertaking, so I would like to say a huge "thank you!" to everyone who has been involved; maybe you commented on your views, added to discussions, joined the live meetings, championed changes, or reviewed proposed changes; this section is for you!

-Thank you, Simon Heimler, Vladimír Gorej, Fran Méndez, Lukasz Gornicki, Sergio Moya, Michael Davis, Maciej Urbańczyk, Jesse Menning, Heiko Henning, Gerald Loeffler , c-pius, Ian Cooper, Dale Lane, Jörg Walter, Nic Townsend, Laurent Broudoux, olamiral, Iván García Sainz-Aja, Fabian Bühler, John Fallows, Adrian Hope-Bailie, Christian (prdatur), Karl Morrison, Javier Jiménez Roda, Marek Sebera, Nathanaël Lécaudé, Jeremy Whitlock, souvik, Animesh Kumar, Samir AMZANI, Alejandra Quetzalli, Vaishnavi, Mahfuza, Bhaswati, Cynthia Peter, Arya Gupta, Joy Almeida, Hridyesh, Rohit, Ashish Padhy, Al Amin Muhammad, nickshoe, Khuda Dad Nomani, V Thulisile Sibanda, Ace, Mihael Bosnjak, Sambhav Gupta, Jonas Lagoni, Afzal Ansari
+Thank you, Simon Heimler, Vladimír Gorej, Fran Méndez, Lukasz Gornicki, Sergio Moya, Michael Davis, Maciej Urbańczyk, Jesse Menning, Heiko Henning, Gerald Loeffler , c-pius, Ian Cooper, Dale Lane, Jörg Walter, Nic Townsend, Laurent Broudoux, olamiral, Iván García Sainz-Aja, Fabian Bühler, John Fallows, Adrian Hope-Bailie, Christian (prdatur), Karl Morrison, Javier Jiménez Roda, Marek Sebera, Nathanaël Lécaudé, Jeremy Whitlock, souvik, Animesh Kumar, Samir AMZANI, Quetzalli Writes, Vaishnavi, Mahfuza, Bhaswati, Cynthia Peter, Arya Gupta, Joy Almeida, Hridyesh, Rohit, Ashish Padhy, Al Amin Muhammad, nickshoe, Khuda Dad Nomani, V Thulisile Sibanda, Ace, Mihael Bosnjak, Sambhav Gupta, Jonas Lagoni, Afzal Ansari